Why do we treat Sewage/Wastewater?

 Therefore, Nanotech designed the SAFF wastewater treatment plant with superior compliance to required legislation, consistently and reliably, when compared to other technologies.

-In conclusion, The Nanotech-branded technology, known as “Compliance”, has been designed to maximise technology efficiency and low operating costs.
+In conclusion, The Nanotech-branded technology, known as “Compliance”, has been designed to maximize technology efficiency and low operating costs.
 The sewage systems are manufactured in-house and pre-tested, before being shipped to site ready for rapid installation.

 - Simple, reliable biological process.